anvilproject/anvil-portal/content/events/anvil2024-community-conference.md

 The conference will feature:

-- **Scientific Talks:** Engage with speakers including Anshul Kundaje, Michael Schatz, Tychele Turner and Melissa Wilson, demonstrating the latest advancements on the AnVIL platform.
+- **Scientific Talks:** Engage with speakers including Anshul Kundaje, Benedict Paten, Michael Schatz, and Tychele Turner, demonstrating the latest advancements on the AnVIL platform.
 - **Workshop:** Participate in a training led by the AnVIL team, offering a mix of presentations and hands-on instruction.
 - **CoFest:** Collaborate and innovate during our Collaboration Fest, with participants sharing their discoveries at the close of the conference.